tresinformal/drakkar/install_windows.md

 # [Install](install.md) on Windows

+  0. Get the right version
   1. Download and install Qt Creator (once)
   2. Download and install SFML (once)
   3. Let Qt Creator find SFML library (once per project file)

-## Get the right version
+## 0. Get the right version

 The hardest part about the installation is to realize that using the correct version really matters, in all three cases.
-Here is a zoom-in off all three cases:
+Here is a zoom-in off all three cases.

+The SFML version:

 ![](sfml_version_zoom.png)

-> The SFML version
+The Qt version:

 ![](qt_maintenance_tool_1_zoom.png)

-> The Qt version
+The Qt tool version:

 ![](qt_maintenance_tool_2_zoom.png)

-> The Qt tools versions

 Look how nice they match :-)